snehanjaligvs/TodoApp/README.md

 Find the red delete icon to the right of every item.
 Click to delete an item from your todo list

 3. Add Item:
 Use the text field at the bottom with a placeholder saying 'Add a new todo item' to type your new item.
-Press on the '+' present right next to the text field to add it to your list
+Press on the '+' icon right next to the text field to add it to your list

 4. Search Item:
 Type keywords of any of your items from the list to find them immediately using the search bar at the top

-To run the app (using vscode):
+## Getting Started (using vscode):
 1. download the code
 2. Select your emulator
 3. start debugging
 (assuming that all the requirements such as Flutter installation, android studio are met)

+## Demo
 [todoo.webm](https://user-images.githubusercontent.com/94433991/224706222-d7302343-b294-4e3e-bca6-ab0d6dc32afa.webm)